Democrats, trying everything, fail to derail Amy Coney Barrett confirmation

 Democrats could cite Senate precedent.

-They could talk about a looming Supreme Court case on Obamacare and Roe v.
+They could talk about looming Supreme Court cases on Obamacare and Roe v.
 Wade.

 Such was the case with Barrett.